 Doing business in Watergraafsmeer?
 The Science Park, Amsterdam University College, Amstel Station, train, bus and tram are all within walking distance of Fleur d’Amsterdam.
 The RAI Exhibition Center is easily accessible using the bus that leaves nearly from our doorstep.

-A selection of popular restaurants in our neighborhood:
+A selection of popular restaurants in our neighbourhood: